gnome-terminator/terminator/doc/manual/_build/html/_sources/gettingstarted.txt

 The other way to drag a terminal can be done from within the terminal with ``Ctrl``\ +\ ``right-click-drag``\ .
-With this method once you start the grag, you *must* release the ``Ctrl`` key *before* releasing the ``right-mouse-button``.
+With this method once you start the drag, you *must* release the ``Ctrl`` key *before* releasing the ``right-mouse-button``.
 If you do not the drag will cancel.

 You can drag between tabs by initiating a drag and hovering over the tab.
-Terminator will switch to the tab under the cursor, and the terminal can be dropped.
+Terminator will switch to the tab under the cursor, you can then drag to the desired position, and the terminal can be dropped.

 You can also drag between Terminator windows *provided the windows are part of the same process*.
 By default all windows will be part of the same process.
+Windows will not be part of the same process if you deliberately turn off the :ref:`DBus` interface with the :ref:`Preferences <preferences>` or the :ref:`command-line-options` when starting Terminator up. :ref:`Layouts <layouts>` are also currently isolated at a process level for technical reasons.

 .. _layout-shortcuts: